 After World War II, America was about to enter into the best time of her life.
 A happy time of innocents.
 The Two greatest decades of the 20th century.
 America will never see happiness like this again.
 All we have left of this wonderful time are the pictures and sounds that we have collected.

 Don't let anything happen to these treasured memories!
 It's times like now with the gangs, drugs and violence that make many of us wish we could travel back into time and appreciate the good times that we had.
 Our children and grand children should be able to see the fun that we had, and maybe, just maybe, they may instill our values on their kids.

-Classic cars of the 1950s could be anything from opulent to odd, as you'll see by linking to the cars in the chart below.
+Classic cars of the 1950s could be anything from opulent to odd.

 The most-remembered classic cars of the 1950s, such as the 1956 Cadillac Eldorado Biarritz, symbolized America's boisterous optimism as it emerged victorious from World War II and raced into a new age of consumerism and international influence.